 Post a comment if you have any questions, or hop on #snappy on Freenode.

-I've been asked a few times about the source code to PiGlow Top, so I figured I'd mention it here: It's a project on GitHub.
+I’ve been asked a few times about the source code to PiGlow Top.
+It’s a project I wrote for this demonstration, and it’s on GitHub.